Designations Congruent with Things: Chapter 13

 At a first approximation he is.

 First approximations suck though, as a general rule.
 Nuance fail.
 Accuracy fail.
-At a first approximation the world looks flat, so, yeah, case in point, quod erat demonstrandum, drop the chalk, flip over the table, he is done here.
-Newt has just discovered that this place where he is now might nominally be San Francisco but it is also, experientially, First Approximation Hell (FAH).
+At a first approximation the world looks flat, so, yeah, case in point, quod erat demonstrandum, drop the chalk, flip over the table, he’s done here.
+Newt’s just discovered this place where he is now might nominally be San Francisco but it is also, experientially, First Approximation Hell (FAH).
 His brain has put him here.
 Hermann’s good judgment has put him here.
 And man but this is this going to drive the pair of them straight into the realm of aggressively irrational and overly emotive discourse because FAH is no place that scientists can hang around very long and keep their conversational and cognitive cool.
 It’s a little bit antithetical to the whole nature of scientific inquiry to avoid the pursuit of objective truth.
-At least Hermann has had the sense to realize that they are where they are and keep dragging Newt back inside the approximate bounds of his current mental and emotional capacity but Newt does not like that, does not like it at all; he determines his own course, thanks, and if Newt wants to claw his way from first approximations to second ones he will, when he wants, maybe later, because even Dr. Newton Geiszler of the sub-par brain and the bilateral migraine is smart enough to put that off until he isn’t in public.
+At least Hermann has the sense to realize they are where they are and keep dragging Newt back inside the approximate bounds of his current mental and emotional capacity but Newt doesn’t like that, does not like it at all; he determines his own course, thanks, and if Newt wants to claw his way from first approximations to second ones he will, when he wants, maybe later, because even Dr. Newton Geiszler of the sub-par brain and the bilateral migraine is smart enough to put that off until he isn’t in public.

 “Not really sure how this is going to go,” Newt confesses, in what turns out to be a passably conversational tone, finally.

-“I would never,” Newt whispers.
 You wouldn’t let me, is what he doesn’t say, please don’t let me.

 “Geiszler’d,” Newt says, with deep and profound sympathy.